YaroslavKormushyn/linked-data-visualizer/LNU-LinkedData-Visual.package/LinkConfig.class/README.md

-Please comment me using the following template inspired by Class Responsibility Collaborator (CRC) design:

 I represent a base class for metalinking configurations used in LinkedDataVisualizer.

 I can generate metalinks based on the stored configuration, which are already linked.